Treaty of Washington (1900): South China Sea islands

-Scarborough Shoal and the Spratly Islands were not included within baselines of the Philippines published by the Philippine government.
-In 2015, Director of the Chinese Communist Party Central Committee Foreign Affairs Commission Office Wang Yi claimed in an East Asia Summit and an ASEAN Regional Forum Foreign Ministers' Meetings that according to the Treaty of Paris in 1898, the Treaty of Washington in 1900, and the Convention Between the United States and Great Britain of 1930 which defined the territory of the Philippines, Scarborough Shoal and the Spratly Islands are not Philippine territory.

-Antonio Carpio, a former Philippine Associate Justice, stated in 2024 that the 1900 treaty amended the 1898 Treaty of Paris by including several islands outside of the bounds of the 1898 treaty still under Spanish possession at the time, citing three maps published during the Spanish colonial era which included the two disputed areas as part of the Philippine territory.
+Antonio Carpio, a former Philippine associate justice, stated in 2024 that the 1900 treaty amended the 1898 Treaty of Paris by including several islands outside of the bounds of the 1898 treaty still under Spanish possession at the time, citing three maps published during the Spanish colonial era which included the two disputed areas as part of the Philippine territory.
 According to Carpio, by submitting a position paper recognizing the 1900 Treaty of Washington during the arbitration filed by the Philippines, China may have inadvertently supported the Philippine position by making a judicial admission (under the law, the highest form of admission) that Philippine territory is regulated by the Treaty of Washington and Spain also ceded to the United States "any and all islands belonging to the Philippine archipelago, lying outside the lines of the Treaty of Paris".
 China's 2014 position paper said that under these treaties, Philippine territory was "confined to the Philippine Islands, having nothing to do with any of China's maritime features in the South China Sea".

+The Kalayaan islands (part of the Spratlys) and the Scarborough Shoal lie outside of the boundary of the 1898 Treaty of Paris and the 1961 Philippine baseline.
+The Kalayaans were later incorporated into Philippine law through Presidential Decree No. 1596 in 1978.
+Both were added to the baseline and treated as a "regime of islands" under Republic Act No. 9522, which was passed in 2009 in order to prevent the Philippines from losing its claims before a deadline under the United Nations Convention on the Law of the Sea.
+In 2015, Director of the Chinese Communist Party Central Committee Foreign Affairs Commission Office Wang Yi appeared in an East Asia Summit and an ASEAN Regional Forum with Foreign Ministers' Meetings.
+Referencing the Treaty of Paris in 1898, the Treaty of Washington in 1900, and the Convention Between the United States and Great Britain of 1930 which defined the territory of the Philippines, Yi claimed that Scarborough Shoal and the Spratly Islands are not Philippine territory.

+Several of the islands and atolls within the area covered by the 1900 treaty are the subject of territorial disputes involving countries other than the Philippines and China.
+Two examples are Sand Cay and Southwest Cay, both claimed by Vietnam.